Surface vs. Island: When Your Browser Should Stay Yours

 - A managed extension that runs inside the Chrome, Edge, or Firefox the employee already uses.

-- Control plane deployed on customer infrastructure: Docker, Kubernetes, VMs, bare metal, or air-gapped.
+- Control plane deployed on customer infrastructure: Docker, Kubernetes, virtual machines (VMs), bare metal, or air-gapped.

 - Browser security patches flow on the upstream vendor's native cadence.
 No Surface step sits between Chromium and the endpoint.